cs-ieee-ist/cs-essentials/content/topics/vim/4-Reg and Macros.md

 ### Editing a macro

-Imagine that you just written a vim macro and stopped recording.
+Imagine that you just wrote a vim macro and stopped recording.
 Then you realize that you forgot to add a ^ to the beginning of it, instead of recording the re-record the macro there are simple ways to edit an existing macro.

 1. Type **"ap** to paste the contents of the register.
 2. Enter insert mode and edit the text as required.
 3. Press Esc to return to normal mode.
-4. Type **"ayy** to yank the modified macro into the a register.
+4. Type **"ayy** to yank the modified macro into the register.